trentlarson/endorser-ch/sql/README.md

 CREATE INDEX offer_recipientPlanId ON offer_claim(recipientPlanHandleId);
 CREATE INDEX offer_validThrough ON offer_claim(validThrough);

-CREATE TABLE org_role_claim (
+-- cache table, for quick retrieval of claims with type Organization with someone in an OrganizationRole CREATE TABLE org_role_claim (
     jwtId CHARACTER(26),
     issuerDid VARCHAR(100), -- DID of the issuer (first one to create this claim); did:ethr are 52 chars